oscar-system/oscar-website/install.md

    multiple Julia versions in parallel; but also for beginners it can be convenient as it allows updating the installed Julia version quite easily.

-4. For Linux users, it may also be tempting to install Julia via your distro package manager (e.g., `apt`, `pac`, `dnf`, ...).
-We advise against this, as at least in the past these often provided outdated or broken Julia versions.

 ## Step 3: Install OSCAR